edgio-docs/edgio-docs/src/guides/v7/basics/serving_traffic.md

 title: Serving Traffic through Our Network
 ---

-Serve traffic through {{ PRODUCT }} by [updating the DNS records for each hostname registered with {{ PRODUCT }}](#dns).
+Serve traffic through {{ PRODUCT }} by [updating the DNS records for each hostname registered with {{ PRODUCT }}](#dns) to point to our service.

 ## Checklist {/*checklist*/}

-Before updating your DNS to point to our service, verify that you have performed the following tasks:
+Before updating your DNS records, verify that you have performed the following tasks:

 | Task                                                                                                                                                                               | Description                                                                                                                                                                                                                                                                   |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |